Commodity Market: Gold, silver prices slips down - East Coast Daily English

-In the commodity market the price of precious metals – gold and silver- has slipped down.
-The price of gold is falling down for the second day in a row.
-The price of the yellow metal has fell down due the muted global cues.
+In the commodity market the price of precious metals -gold and silver- has slipped down.
+As per the market experts the price of precious metals has slipped down due to the strengthening of the Indian rupee and steady global rates of the precious metals.

-At the Multi Commodity Exchange (MCX), gold futures for April fell down by 0.12% to 40,362 per 10 gram.
-The price of silver futures slipped down too and is trading at Rs.45625 per kilo.
-On Tuesday the price of gold was slipped by Rs.25 and silver by Rs.500.
+On the Multi Commodity Exchange (MCX), the gold futures for April were down by 0.17% to Rs.
+40,587 per 10 gram.
+Silver prices as also lower and was trading at Rs.45,780 per kilo.

 Post Your Comments